By now, everyone in HR has heard of the EU Pay Transparency Directive.

 Key requirements of the Pay Transparency Directive

-• Salary disclosures for job postings: To ensure transparency from the very start of the hiring process, companies must include a salary range within job adverts.
+- Salary disclosures for job postings: To ensure transparency from the very start of the hiring process, companies must provide job candidates with at least a salary range before the interview stage (usually by including it in the job ad).

-• Gender pay gap reporting: Companies with 250+ employees must report their gender pay gap every year, while companies with 150-250 employees must report their gender pay gap every three years.
+- Gender pay gap reporting: Companies with 250+ employees must report their gender pay gap every year, while those with 150-250 employees must report every three years.

-• Right to pay information: Employees will have the right to request pay information, to identify any pay gaps or discrepancies.
+- Right to pay information: Employees will have the right to request information about their pay and how it compares to others, helping them to identify any pay gaps or discrepancies.

 Why early preparation is essential